-- 1. Push the button on the remote controller for longer than 1.5 seconds. - 2.
+- 1. Push the PANIC button on the remote controller for longer than 0.5 seconds. - 2.
 The theft warning alarm and headlights will stay on for 30 seconds. - 3.
-The panic alarm stops when: - it has run for 30 seconds, or - the \Box , or the button is pressed, on the multi-remote controller.
+The panic alarm stops when: - it has run for 30 seconds, or - the LOCK or UNLOCK button is pressed. on the multi-remote controller.